Cozy Peach Kitchen

 Overhead view of white ceramic dish filled with cornbread next to plate with slice of cornbread

-Bake at 400F for 25-30 minutes, or until the top is golden and beginning to crack.
-The edges should be pulling away and golden-brown.
+5. Bake the cornbread: Bake at 400F for 25-30 minutes, or until the top is golden and beginning to crack.
+The edges should be pulling away and golden brown.
 Enjoy with a drizzle of maple syrup and a pad of butter.

 Note: You might notice that the batter thickens up a lot if you let it sit.
 That's okay!
 It's just the baking powder and vinegar reacting.